Colored Diamonds, Rare and Precious Stones for Unusual Jewelry

 They are natural diamonds, which owe their coloration to different factors, for example to the concentration of nitrogen atoms (in yellow diamonds) or boron (in blue ones), or to the natural environment in which the stone is formed.

-For this reason colored diamonds are extremely rare: they are 1 out of 10,000 diamonds extracted.
+For this reason they are extremely rare: they are 1 in 10,000 diamonds mined.
 The most common are yellow and brown diamonds, the rarest are red and green ones.
 The shades also include blue, purple, pink, up to gray and black.

-If in colorless diamonds the value is given precisely by the absence of color and transparency, in colored diamonds it is the opposite: the more evident the color, the more the value of the stone increases.
+While in colorless diamonds the value is given precisely by the absence of color and transparency, in multicolor diamonds it is the opposite: the more evident the color, the more the value of the stone increases.

 Understanding and Evaluating Colored Diamonds